eduNEXT/tutor-contrib-edunext-distro/README.rst

 **Custom docker images**

-You need a opinioned docker image and an opinioned edx_platform to manage the local and developmento environment.
+You need a opinioned docker image and an opinioned edx_platform to manage the local and development environment.
 This settings need to be placed into `set` key and not in `defaults`.

 - DOCKER_IMAGE_OPENEDX **# The docker image repository for the openedx-platform**
 - DOCKER_IMAGE_OPENEDX_DEV **# The docker image repository for development environment to openedx-platform**